Innovative Global Program

 As the IGP conducts all classes in English, Japanese language skills are not necessarily required for study purposes, but these classes aim to support everyday life in Japan for international students and assist them in playing an active role in Japanese companies and society after graduation.

-Sample of Common Courses:
+Sample of Common Subjects:

 Japanese Levels I – IV